redefiance/atom-tree-view/README.md

 onRemove:   (f)->
 ```
 Adds the callback function f to various events. `@` is bound to the instance of `TreeItem`.
-`onConfirm` is triggered when the item was already selected and was clicked again or the enter key is hit.
+`onConfirm` is triggered when the item was clicked twice or the enter key is hit.
 `onSelect` is triggered when the item was selected.
 `onDeselect` is triggered when the item was deselected.
 `onRemove` is triggered when `remove()` was called.